RMBaez/Investigating-With-Splunk/README.md

 - <b>On the same host, a registry key was also updated regarding the new backdoor user.
 What is the full path of that registry key?</b>
 - <b>Examine the logs and identify the user that the adversary was trying to impersonate.</b>
 - <b>What is the command used to add a backdoor user from a remote computer?</b>
-- <b>How many times was the login attempt from the backdoor user observed during the investigation?</b>
-- <b>What is the name of the infected host on which suspicious Powershell commands were executed?</b>
-- <b>PowerShell logging is enabled on this device.
-How many events were logged for the malicious PowerShell execution?</b>
-- <b>An encoded Powershell script from the infected host initiated a web request.
-What is the full URL?<b/>

 <h2>Languages and Utilities Used</h2>